Football News Sports Blog

 Ever since his move from Blackburn Rovers to Brentford in the summer of 2019, David Raya’s stock has skyrocketed.
 Soon after Brentford got promoted to the Premier League, Raya started earning plaudits as a great shot-stopper alongside being a modern-day goalkeeper.

-During the 2023/24, Raya finally made the move to North London on-loan with an option to buy where he won the Premier League Golden Glove in his debut season with 16 clean sheets in just 32 appearances.
-As a result, in June 2024, Arsenal made the move permanent by agreeing on a €31.9 million deal (including add-ons) to secure the Spaniard’s services for the next four seasons.
+During the 2023/24 season, Raya finally made the move to North London on loan with an option to buy.
+He went on to win the Premier League Golden Glove in his debut Arsenal season with 16 clean sheets in 32 appearances.
+Duly, in June 2024, Arsenal made his move permanent by agreeing on a €31.9m deal (including add-ons) to secure the Spaniard’s services for four seasons.

 7. Thibaut Courtois

-Moved from Chelsea FC to CF Real Madrid in August 2018 for €35 million (deal reportedly worth £35 million at the time as per UK outlets)
+Moved from Chelsea FC to Real Madrid CF in August 2018 for €35 million (deal reportedly worth £35 million at the time as per UK outlets)

 Thibaut Courtois established himself as a reliable goalkeeper very early in his career and has been regarded as one of the best in his position for nearly a decade.
 After shining for Atlético Madrid during a three-year spell on loan from Chelsea, the Belgian continued building his reputation while playing for the Blues before making a switch to Atléti’s same-city rivals Real Madrid ahead of the 2018/19 season, where despite some teething troubles he soon found solid footing again, resuming business as usual.

-Now in his seventh season with Los Blancos, Courtois spent the majority of the 2023/24 season out with a cruciate ligament tear.
+Courtois spent the majority of the 2023/24 season out with a cruciate ligament tear.
 Factoring in the number of trophies he has already picked up with them so far, however, I think it’s safe to call this move a success.

 6. Jasper Cillessen